Agent-readiness

 Cloudflare’s scan of 200,000 top domains (filtered to exclude redirects, ad servers, and tunnelling services) shows how far the web is from agent-ready by default: 78% of sites have a robots.txt, but the vast majority were written for search engine crawlers, not AI agents.
 Only 4% have declared AI usage preferences via Content Signals.
 Only 3.9% support Markdown content negotiation.
 Fewer than 15 sites in the entire dataset have MCP Server Cards or API Catalogs.1

 Shopify is making every store agent-ready by default through its Agentic Storefronts initiative.2 Its own scanner runs 31 checks across 41 distinct URLs, checking for /llms.txt, /agents.md, and /.well-known/ucp among other endpoints.
 The emphasis is on machine-readable product data: price, title, dimensions, and availability must appear in structured fields, not embedded in Liquid templates or marketing copy.
-AI-driven traffic to Shopify stores has grown eight times year-on-year since January 2025; orders from AI-powered search have increased fifteen times over the same period.3
+Shopify reports that AI-driven traffic to its stores has grown eight times year-on-year since January 2025, and that orders from AI-powered search have increased fifteen times over the same period.3 Both figures are the platform’s own, published in support of the initiative, so read them as directional rather than independently established.

 WordPress introduced an MCP Adapter as part of its AI Building Blocks initiative, announced in early 2026.4 The Adapter exposes every registered WordPress ability as a callable MCP tool, allowing AI agents to discover and execute WordPress functionality directly.
 The Abilities API provides a standardised way for plugins to register callable actions; once a plugin registers an ability, an AI agent can discover and invoke it.
 For WordPress-hosted sites, agent-readiness at the action layer is becoming a platform default rather than a custom implementation.